EventStore/EventStore-Client-NodeJS/README.md

 $ npm install --save @eventstore/db-client
 ```

-## EventStoreDB Server Compatability
+## EventStoreDB Server Compatibility

-This client is compatable with version 20.6.1 upwards.
-See [EventStoreDB Docs] for how to get started.
+This client is compatible with version `20.6.1` upwards.
+Server setup instructions can be found here: [EventStoreDB Docs], follow the docker setup for the simplest configuration.

 ## Example